Joint Robust Beamforming Design for WPT-assisted D2D Communications in MISO-NOMA: Fractional Programming and Deep Reinforcement Learning: System model and Problem formulation

 where $\gamma_{min} = 2^{R_{min}}-1$.
-P2 is still non-convex due to the non-convex objective function (\ref{P2a}) and two non-convex constraints (\ref{P2b}) and (\ref{P2c}), because that the time switching dependent variable $\bt$ and the beamforming $\om$ are highly coupled in the problem, which is difficult to obtain the optimal solution directly.
-In the next section, P2 is divided into two subproblems corresponding $\bt$ and $\om$ respectively.
-The proposed solutions to the two subproblems and an alternating algorithm will be introduced in the next section.
+P2 is not a concave problem due to the non-concave objective function (\ref{P2a}) and two non-convex constraints (\ref{P2b}) and (\ref{P2c}).
+Because the time switching dependent variable $\bt$ and the beamforming $\om$ are highly coupled in the problem, P2 is difficult to obtain the optimal solution directly.
+In the next section, P2 is divided into two subproblems and a fractional programming based alternating algorithm is proposed to iteratively optimize $\bt$ and $\om$.